MamczynskiMichael/basicRegister/README.md

 - Users can only access the internal site once  day
 - A user must confirm to enter the site
 - The page is styled in Tailwind
-- The site uses vue to handle the frontend
+- The site uses vue to handle the frontend and animations

 ### Setup ###
 - Run `composer install` to install backend packages